 Construction and demolition debris disposal

-All materials generated during construction and demolition must be delivered to an authorized facility to maximize recycling.
-To obtain a building permit, building applicants will need to complete the Construction and Demolition Debris Recycling Statement.
+All materials generated during construction and demolition must be delivered to a verified facility to maximize recycling.
+To obtain a building permit, applicants must create a waste management plan on Green Halo or complete the Construction and Demolition Debris Recycling Statement.

-Debris may be transported by authorized haulers to authorized processing facilities other than Waste Management of Alameda County (WMAC), provided that the following guidelines are met:
+Debris may be transported by authorized haulers to verified processing facilities other than Waste Management of Alameda County (WMAC), provided that the following guidelines are met:

 The debris must be removed either: